-Order of Omega was founded at the University of Miami in 1959 by a group of outstanding fraternity men, who felt that individuals in the Greek community should be recognized for their service to the fraternity system and the University.
+Order of Omega was founded at the University of Miami in 1959 by a group of outstanding fraternity men, who felt that individuals in the Greek community should be recognized for their service to the fraternity community and the University.
 The idea of an honorary for fraternity men at the University of Miami is attributed to Parker F. Enright, the advisor to fraternities at the time.
 Enright was later to accept a position at the University of Pittsburgh.
 He was also responsible for the founding of the Omega Chapter at the University of Pittsburgh in the spring of 1964.

 The original constitution was approved by the Organizations Committee at the University of Miami on April 14, 1959, the recognized founding date.
 The first member class was initiated the following fall.